confio/tgrade/docs/proto/proto-docs.md

 <a name="confio.twasm.v1beta1.CustomModel"></a>

 ### CustomModel
-CustomModel contains the raw json data for a contract to seed it's state on import
+CustomModel contains the raw json data for a contract to seed its state on import